j4ckofalltrades/streamdeck-package/README.md

 ## Usage

-This actions will create a GitHub release that includes the packaged plugin.
+This action will package your StreamDeck plugin and create a release.

 ```yaml
 name: Package plugin